webview/webview/README.md

 ## Development

-To build the library, examples and run tests, run `script/build.sh` on Unix-based systems and `script/build.bat` on Windows.
+To build the library, examples and run tests, run `script/build.sh` on Unix-based systems and `script/build.bat` on Windows with the options `--build-examples --test`.
+Add `--go-test` to run Go tests as well.
+Specify `--help` to see more options.

-> **Note:** These scripts are not in the best condition but a rewrite is being planned.
-Please bear with us and manually edit the scripts to your liking.

 ## Limitations